artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

   Strictly typed language work _really_ well for [building systems][systems], or completely atomic apps - the sort Apple have to build on a day to day basis.
 When I say an atomic app, I mean one where the majority of the inputs and outputs exist within the domain of the application.
 Think of apps with their own filetypes, that can control inputs and outputs really easily.

-  Even in Objective-C, a looser-typed language where you were not discouraged from using meta--programming, handling JSON required _a tonne_ of boilerplate, and inelegant code when working with an API.
+  Even in Objective-C, a looser-typed language where you were not discouraged from using meta--programming, handling JSON required _a tonne_ of boilerplate laden, inelegant code when working with an API.
 Considering how bread-and-butter working with an API is for most 3rd party developers it should come as no surprise that the most popular CocoaPods are about handling JSON parsing, and making network requests.

   Problems which Apple, generally speaking, don't have.
-They use iCloud, or CloudKit, or whatever.
-The Apple opinion was was neatly summed up on the official Swift blog on how to handle JSON parsing [exhibits the problem well][swift_blog].
+They use iCloud, or CloudKit, or whatever, and expect you to too.
+The official Apple opinion was neatly summed up on the official Swift blog on how to handle JSON parsing [exhibits the problem well][swift_blog].

   > Swift’s built-in language features make it easy to safely extract and work with JSON data decoded with Foundation APIs — without the need for an external library or framework.